MicrosoftEdge/WebView2Feedback/specs/RasterizationScale.md

   /// \snippet AppWindow.cpp TextScaleChanged2
   ///
   /// Rasterization scale applies to the WebView content, as well as
-  /// popups, context menus, scroll bars, etc. Normal app scaling scenarios
+  /// popups, context menus, scroll bars, and so on.
+Normal app scaling scenarios
-  /// should use the ZoomFactor property or SetBoundsAndZoomFactor API.
+  /// should use the ZoomFactor property or SetBoundsAndZoomFactor API which
+  /// only scale the rendered HTML content and not popups, context menus, scroll bars and so on.
   ///
   /// \snippet ViewComponent.cpp RasterizationScale
   [propget] HRESULT RasterizationScale([out, retval] double* scale);